Lucretia Garfield: 1880 presidential election

-Garfield was dismayed when her husband was only raised as a compromise presidential candidate during the 1880 Republican National Convention; she wished that he would be nominated because he was the most popular choice.
+Lucretia Garfield was dismayed when her husband was only raised as a compromise presidential candidate during the 1880 Republican National Convention; she wished that he would be nominated because he was the most popular choice.
 Over the following months, they held a front porch campaign in which countless voters visited the Garfield home to meet the candidate.
 She only learned that he was successfully nominated when the first visitors arrived with the news.
-Garfield became the first spouse of a presidential candidate to appear on a campaign poster, though she only allowed the one photo to be taken of her for the campaign.
+Lucretia became the first spouse of a presidential candidate to appear on a campaign poster, though she only allowed the one photo to be taken of her for the campaign.
 James was elected president in the 1880 presidential election.

 During the interim period in which James was president-elect, Lucretia became his closest adviser.
 When he was choosing members of his presidential cabinet, she insisted on the inclusion of James G. Blaine, whom she admired, while she rejected Thaddeus C. Pound because his wife had once been involved in a scandal.
 She also urged her husband not to trust the Stalwart faction of his party, insisting that he "fight them dead".
 Her distrust of the Stalwarts came not only from Blaine's warnings about them, but also the fact that Stalwart leader Roscoe Conkling, like her husband, had been romantically involved with Kate Chase.
 Leading up to the inauguration, Garfield traveled to New York under an alias to shop for a dress, and the Garfields arrived in Washington on March 1, 1881.